rbind/blog.jemu.name/content/post/2018-08-18-yet-another-mastodon-post.md

   - twitter
   - mastodon
 description: "Rambling about Mastodon and how it's not Twitter, in many ways."
-nodate: no
-nopaging: no
-nocomment: no
-nosocialsharing: no
-notoc: no
-noread: no
 enable_mathjax: no
 enable_katex: no
 ---